Central Valley – San Jose Travel Guide

 The second site located on the Heredia/Alajuela border is the La Paz (Peace) Waterfall and Gardens located in Vara Blanca of Heredia.
 This awe-inspiring wildlife refuge is home to various species of jungle cats, butterflies, birds, monkeys, snakes, frogs and a magical, flowing rivers and a misty waterfall known as Peace Waterfall.
 Located next to the refuge is the lavish and majestic Peace Lodge.

 Alajuela is a province large in area and borders Nicaragua to the north.
 The Central Valley portion of Alajuela is thought to end in the stunning mountain/farming area of Palmares or San Ramon.
-However, the province of Alajuela also houses parts of Costa Rica’s Northern Zone where you will find the famous La Fortuna and also Tenorio National Park, home to the “too beautiful to be real” Celeste River.
+The province of Alajuela also houses parts of Costa Rica’s Northern Zone.
+Here, you will find the famous La Fortuna and also Tenorio National Park.
+This is home to the “too beautiful to be real” Celeste River.

 Located in the southern part of Alajuela are the quaint yet inviting towns of Zarcero, Grecia and Sarchi.
-Zarcero is well-known for its charismatic church and delightful park that sits directly in front of the church.
+Zarcero is well-known for its charismatic church.
+A delightful park sits directly in front of the church.
 The pink and blue church of Zarcero is fascinating and appears to contain a brick exterior that is in fact metal siding.
 The Francisco Alvarado Park in front of the church features a whimsical topiary garden.
-Shrubs in the park have been trimmed into the shapes of various animals, including some that are quite abstract and bizarre.
+Shrubs in the park have been trimmed into the shapes of various animals.
+Some that are quite abstract and bizarre!

 Grecia (Greece) is a lovely town that is home to a one of a kind church.
-This famous metal church is known for its unique architecture which includes classical lines, vibrant stained-glass windows and high ceilings.
+This famous metal church is known for its unique architecture.
+This includes classical lines, vibrant stained-glass windows and high ceilings.

 Sarchi is home to the world’s largest ox cart as certified by the Guinness Book of World Records.
 Standing at 2 stories high, this ox cart is quite a sight to see!
-It should come as no surprise that the largest ox cart is housed in Sarchi as Sarchi is where Costa Rica’s famous ox carts are made.
+It should come as no surprise that the largest ox cart is housed in Sarchi.
+Sarchi is where Costa Rica’s famous ox carts are made.
 Ox carts are an integral part of Costa Rica’s culture and history.
-During the mid-nineteenth century, oxcarts were used to transport coffee beans from Costa Rica’s central valley over the mountains to Puntarenas on the Pacific coast, a journey requiring ten to fifteen days.
-Sarchi is recognized for its arts and crafts and the skill, talent and artistry that is required to produce such marvelous and detailed crafts.
+During the mid-nineteenth century, oxcarts were used to transport coffee beans from Costa Rica’s central valley over the mountains to Puntarenas on the Pacific coast.
+This journey took ten to fifteen days!
+Sarchi is recognized for its arts and crafts.

-For a relaxed cultural tour, be sure to try our Doka, Grecia and Sarchi tour, which will allow you to visit some of the country’s largest coffee and sugar cane plantations as well as the towns of Grecia and Sarchi.
+For a relaxed cultural tour, be sure to try our Doka, Grecia and Sarchi tour.
+It will allow you to visit some of the country’s largest coffee and sugar cane plantations.
+You’ll also see the towns of Grecia and Sarchi.
 This tour is educational, cultural, and very enjoyable!

 Last but not least in this area rich in natural beauty is the Poas Volcano.
 The Poas Volcano National Park is sometimes credited with being the most-visited National Park in the entire country.
 The Poas Volcano and Botos Lagoon are a gem of the Central Valley.

-Poas Volcano is 1,050 feet deep and nearly a mile wide, making it the largest active crater in the world and a perfect opportunity for photographs.
-Be sure to bring a sweater and umbrella while visiting Poas as it can get quite chilly and rainy in this refreshing national park.
+Poas Volcano is 1,050 feet deep and nearly a mile wide.
+It is the largest active crater in the world and a perfect opportunity for photographs.
+Be sure to bring a sweater and umbrella!
+It can get quite chilly and rainy in this refreshing national park.

 Nestled between San Jose and the Caribbean province of Limon sits the cool, green, lush province of Cartago.
 Cartago played an important role in the history of Costa Rica.
 Cartago served as the first establishment and also original capital of Costa Rica from 1574 to 1824, before it moved to San Jose.

 Also located in Cartago is the ethereal and enormous Basílica de Nuestra Señora de los Ángeles.
-This massive house of worship is immaculate and fascinating from the inside out.
-On August 2nd, the feast day of the Virgin of the Angels, the Basilica is the destination of an extensive pilgrimage by about 2.5 million believers throughout the country (and outside the country).
+This is a massive house of worship.
+It is immaculate and fascinating from the inside out.
+On August 2nd, the feast day of the Virgin of the Angels, the Basilica is the destination of an extensive pilgrimage.
+About 2.5 million believers throughout the country (and outside the country) make the trek.
 Many of the devout believers partake in the celebrated 22-kilometer walk to the basilica during the “Romería”.
 The church houses a statue of a Black Madonna known as “La Negrita”, who supposedly possessed great healing powers.
 The sick come to her statue in hopes of a miracle from La Negrita.

 For those who seek adventure in the form of “haunted” sites, Cartago contains what is considered as one of the most haunted places in Costa Rica, the Duran Sanitorium.
 The sanitorium was once featured on an episode of “Ghost Hunters International.”
-Dr. Carlos Duran built this creepy, ghostly building in 1915 and was deemed to be ideal for those suffering from consumption.
-Serving as a hospital for tuberculosis patients for many years, it was also utilized as an asylum for the mentally ill.
+Dr. Carlos Duran built this creepy, ghostly building in 1915.
+People deemed it to be ideal for those suffering from consumption.
+If you are interested for indoor cycling in California, you can find everything you need at maximum fitness in Vacaville.
+It served as a hospital for tuberculosis patients for many years.
+Then, it was utilized as an asylum for the mentally ill.
 The Sanatorium terminated operations after 1963, since tuberculosis was no longer an issue.
 During a brief period, the place operated as an orphanage, and then later it was turned into a prison.